igorski/bitmappery/README.md

     LayerRenderer->>zCanvas: Request invalidation and redraw of on-screen content
 ```

 The Workers are created per render request and can be parallelised (for instance when opening a saved Document).
-Workers can also be reserved (per Layer) and pooled, for instance when the effects panel is open to reduce messaging overhead and memory allocation when repeatedly adjusting Layer filter settings.
+Workers can also be
+reserved (per Layer) and pooled, for instance when the effects panel is open to reduce messaging overhead and memory allocation when
+repeatedly adjusting Layer filter settings.
+Note that the LayerRenderer is responsible for updating the ThumbnailCache as its
+draw routine applies the positioning, transformation and compositing of the respective Layers content.
 </details>

 ## State history